-Early stage esophageal cancer not amenable to standard therapies including surgery, chemotherapy, and radiation therapy
+- Early stage esophageal cancer that is not amenable to standard therapies

 Before the Procedure

-One week before treatment starts, you will take a high dose of a commonly-used medicine to decrease stomach acid.
-You may already take one of these medicines.
-They are Aciphex (rabeprazole), Nexium (esomeprazole), Prilosec (omeprazole), Prevacid (lansoprazole), or Protonix (pantoprazole).
-This will decrease acid flowing back into your swallowing tube (acid reflux).
-You will take this medicine throughout cryotherapy treatment.
+One week before, you will take a high dose of a common acid reflux medicine to decrease stomach acid that could flow back into your esophagus.
+You will continue to take this medicine throughout cryotherapy treatment.

-During EGD, the doctor will first evaluate the esophagus lining.
-Next, a tube will be placed through your nose or mouth into your stomach.
-This will prevent air build-up in your stomach.
-Next, the endoscope is reinserted, and liquid nitrogen is sprayed on the esophagus using the study device.
-Liquid nitrogen is very cold.
-It will freeze and destroy the tissue lining the swallowing tube.
+An intravenous (IV) tube will deliver the medicine to sedate you.
+First, the doctor will use the endoscope to evaluate the esophagus lining.
+Next, a tube will be placed through your nose or mouth into your stomach to prevent air from building up in your stomach.
+The doctor then reinserts the endoscope and sprays liquid nitrogen on the esophagus.

 After the Procedure